Nowgong Law College

 Nowgong Law College offers a 3-year LL.B.
 (Bachelor of Laws) program, which is the most popular course offered by the college.
-The college also offers a 5-year integrated B.A.LL.B program.
+The college also offers a 5-year integrated B.A.LL.B and B.Com LL.B program.
 Both programs are approved by the Bar Council of India.

 History

 Nowgong Law College was established in 1970.
 This is one of the oldest law college in Assam and the only law college in middle Assam.